LinkedEarth/LeapFROGS/chapters/module1.md

 Write a function to encode the caesar cypher.
 Your function should support both uppercase and lowercase input.
 Arguments:
 - message: string.
 The message to be encrypted.
-It only contains English alphabet, i.e., a-z and A-Z characters in addition to spaces.
+It only contains the English alphabet, i.e., a-z and A-Z characters in addition to spaces.
 This argument is not optional.
-- shift: int.
+- shift: integer.
 Shift direction and steps.
 This argument is optional, with a default value of 5.

 Run your cypher for two use cases: "I love geoscience" and "Geology ROCKS" with the default value.

 <codeblock id="01_14">
-A few things: (1) `ans+=2` is the same as `ans=ans+2` assuming that ans is a integer, (2) remember how to set the optional values for arguments (you just need to specifiy the value in the function call), (3) you can check for multiple conditions using `elif`.
+A few things: (1) `ans+=2` is the same as `ans=ans+2` assuming that ans is a integer, (2) remember how to set the optional values for arguments (you just need to specify the value in the function call), (3) you can check for multiple conditions using `elif`.
 </codeblock>

 Writing functions is useful when you need to execute the same block of code many times and you need to change the value of the arguments.
 When writing functions, you always need to keep in mind who you are writing them for.
 As you will discover when you start coding for your own research, you will be relying on functions that others have written.
 Many years from now, you may also want to go back to a function that you have written while a graduate student.
 So there are a few rules to keep in mind that will help everyone reuse your work:
 1. Documentation.
 At the very least, put comments in your function (as in the exercise above) to explain to someone else (including you future self) why the line of code is important.
 Even better, think about adding [docstrings](https://www.geeksforgeeks.org/python-docstrings/) that will document what the function is for, what arguments are passed and what they mean, and what the function should return.
 2. Error handling.
-In the previous example, we told you to use English charaters.
-What happened if you don't?
-Well, you will get an error message but not a very useful one to help you fix the problem (in this case in the input).
-Python has very rich [error handling](https://docs.python.org/3/tutorial/errors.html) that can use to give the users a better explanation as to why the code failed.
-In this case, another `elif` could have been used to return an error if a non-English charater was discovered.
+In the previous example, we told you to use English characters.
+What happens if you don't?
+Well, you will get an error message, but not a very useful one to help you fix the problem (in this case in the input).
+Python has very rich [error handling](https://docs.python.org/3/tutorial/errors.html) that gives the users rich explanations as to why the code failed.
+In this case, another `elif` could have been used to return an error if a non-English character was discovered.
 3. Give your function a meaningful name.
-The example above clearly states that one should expect a ceasar cypher, even without reading documentation for the function.
+The example above clearly states that one should expect a Caesar cypher, even without reading documentation for the function.
 Try to do so as much as possible, it will help you!

 </exercise>

 <exercise id ='11' title="Classes/Objects">

 Python is an object-oriented programming (OOP) language.
-OOP is not a computer languague but rather a paradigm that is implemented in many langagues.
-In [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), the progamming revolves around the creation of objects, which contain data (and associated metadata) in the form of attributes and code in the form of methods.
+OOP is not a computer language but rather a paradigm that is implemented in many languages.
+In [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming), the programming revolves around the creation of objects, which contain data (and associated metadata) in the form of attributes and code in the form of methods.
 Read [this lesson](https://www.w3schools.com/python/python_classes.asp) to learn how to create objects and listen to [this tutorial](https://youtu.be/LJaQBFMK2-Q?t=78) for an introduction on objects.

 Read [this article](https://www.coursera.org/articles/object-oriented-programming-languages#) on why you should learn OOP.